jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-01-21.md

 Tasks:

-* dasa.org.za was deleted by Hetzner when Adam explained that we did not need hosting any more *Lee* I registered and re-build the zone as best as I remember it, seeing that Hetzner did not seem to have a copy of zone that they could give to us.
+* dasa.org.za was deleted by Hetzner when Adam explained that we did not need hosting any more
+   *Lee* I registered and re-build the zone as best as I *Lee* remember it, seeing that Hetzner did not seem to have a copy of zone that they could give to us.

 * Other domains that came up while I was re-registering dasa.org.za: